 The wonders of modern technology have not only helped motorcycles themselves but also the gear that riders rely on.
 Vests are available which can be soaked in water and the fabric will allow slow evaporation of the water over the day, in order to aid in keeping cool.
 You can also find gear that contains fillable water bladders, and some even have battery packs to cool the water and pump it around the vest.

 Speaking of water, the main way to keep your cool is to keep yourself hydrated throughout the ride.
 There are many hydration packs that can be worn like backpacks so you don’t have to constantly stop in order to have a drink, or even remove your helmet.
 Heat exhaustion often occurs when you’ve been exposed to high temperatures for a prolonged period and are dehydrated, so it pays to stay cool AND hydrated on the road.

 Apart from the negative effects of drinking alcohol on your ability to ride and the safety of you and others on the road, alcohol can help accelerate dehydration.
 Even if you just have a hangover and are no longer suffering from the effects of alcohol consumption, such as a high blood-alcohol content, you can still be quite dehydrated.

+Don’t forget to checkout 5 ways to make your summer ride better.
 Swann Insurance offer motorcycle insurance in Australia, so we know all about dealing with the heat.
 No matter the weather, it is important to protect you and your bike with motorcycle insurance.
 With a range of cover options available, you can get a quote that suits you in under a minute!